fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 I do not recommend it if you don't know what you are doing tho.
 Setting it up is a really involved process and there is a chance of bricking your system.
 If you still want to do it, do not proceed before taking a backup, you can use Timeshift I mentioned above to do it.

-##### Note for me and to people who decided to go down to this path
+##### Note for me and to the people who decided to go down to this path

 For Manjaro Plasma, make sure that you have "base-devel" package installed before installing "howdy" package.

 Add the Howdy lines below to the "sudo", "kde" and "polkit-1" pam files and right before the "auth include system-auth" line.
 They are located at /etc/pam.d

 "polkit-1" file might not be there, just copy "sudo" file after modifying it and it works.